 Configuring Shared Storage

-24. Run StarWind Management Console from the GUI-enabled Windows OS.
-Press Add Server.
+26. Double-click the StarWind tray icon to launch StarWind Management Console from the GUI-enabled Windows OS.

-26. Connect to your servers and specify the path for the storage pool.
+29. Connect to the servers and specify the path for the storage pool.

 Press Yes to configure the storage pool.
 If the storage pool destination needs to be changed, press Choose path… and point the file browser to the necessary disk.